United We Row

 Who makes up the selection committee for the United We Row Impact Program?

-The selection committee comprises USRowing staff focused on United We Row and volunteers from the Diversity, Equity, and Inclusion Committee, the Board of Directors, and the USRowing Foundation who are committed to promoting access and inclusion within the rowing community.
+The selection committee comprises USRowing staff focused on United We Row and volunteers from the Inclusion and Community Impact Committee, the Board of Directors, and the USRowing Foundation who are committed to promoting access and inclusion within the rowing community.

 How will applications be evaluated?